 - How’s their performance measured?

-“If a salesperson has not been explicitly told the characteristics of a bad fit customer, why they’re a bad fit, and what the negative consequences of doing business with that customer are, the fact that there is a possibility they might not be a great fit isn’t reason enough for the salesperson to give up that sale, miss their numbers, and take home less pay”. – Lincoln Murphy
+“If a salesperson has not been explicitly telling the characteristics of a bad fit customer, why they’re a bad fit, and what the negative consequences of doing business with that customer are, the fact that there is a possibility they might not be a great fit isn’t reason enough for the salesperson to give up that sale, miss their numbers, and take home less pay”- Lincoln Murphy

-If – sadly – your customer decides to leave you, the least you can do is ask them why.
-You can either do it via a phone call or by sending them an email survey asking why they’ve decided to leave and what you could do to improve.
+If some customers decide to leave you, at least you can is ask them why.
+You can always do it by sending them a customer churn survey asking why they’ve decided to leave and what you could do to improve.

 The price of not identifying your churn reasons is high, so make sure you know why attrition happens.
 Make a note of it in your CRM, so your entire team has access to it.